AdobeDocs/cja-apis/src/pages/endpoints/dimensions/index.md

 You can retrieve details of a single dimension if you know the dimension ID.
 You can find the dimension ID by using the multiple dimensions endpoint.

+Use this endpoint to retrieve a single dimension.

 `GET https://cja.adobe.io/data/dataviews/{dataviewId}/dimensions/{dimensionId}`

 ### Request and response examples